qmlbook/qmlbook/en/ch01/index.rst

 .. image:: assets/qt5_overview.png

 Similar to HTML, QML is a markup language.
 It is composed of tags called elements in Qt Quick enclosed in curly brackets ``Item {}``.
 It was designed from the ground up for the creation of user interfaces, speed and easier reading for developers.
 The user interface can be enhanced using JavaScript code.
-Qt Quick is easily extend able with your own native functionality using Qt C++.
+Qt Quick is easily extendable with your own native functionality using Qt C++.
 In short the declarative UI is called the front-end and the native parts are called the back-end.
 This allows you to separate the computing intensive and native operation of your application from the user interface part.

 In a typical project the front-end is developed in QML/JavaScript and the back-end code, which interfaces with the system and does the heavy lifting is developed using Qt C++.
 This allows a natural split between the more design oriented developers and the functional developers.
 Typically the back-end is tested using Qt own unit testing framework and exported for the front-end developers to be used.